Sorrento Sirens: The Truth About Mermaids

 It’s unclear why or how, but somewhere along the way, mermaids and sirens got conflated.
 Of course, mermaids have always been a part of Greek mythology, too.
 Some of the first stories are from ancient Syria, but in Greek mythos, the mermaids were the daughters of Triton.
 There is contradictory information about what the powers of the mermaid were, and perhaps this is where the conflation of the mermaid and the siren came into play.
 Some said that they were terrible and destructive—that they only wished for sailors and their ships to crash.
 Still others said that they were helpful creatures and would calm the waters if the sailors would answer their questions.
 But the image of the mermaid is iconic.
 She is always depicted as a beautiful woman with long, flowing hair and the tail of a fish.
 In the seventeenth and eighteenth centuries, there was an influx of mermaid iconography, which could also account for the fusion of the two myths, especially since both are so closely tied to the sea.
 (There is even a type of manatee—or sea cow—whose technical name is “Sirenia.”)
 It may be that these two myths are inextricably linked.

 Whatever the case may be, the islands off the coast of Sorrento are truly beautiful, and it’s no wonder that the ancient Greeks mythologized them.
-If you’ve never been, you can check out our Mediterranean Pathways cruise, which makes a stop in Sorrento and Capri.
-The Mediterranean Pathways cruise even sails on the ship Sirena, which takes its name after—you guessed it—the siren!
+If you’ve never been, you can check out our trips to the Mediterranean today!
 You probably won’t see any sirens or mermaids on your trip, but it won’t hurt to keep an eye out!

 by Brett Elizabeth Jenkins